 Which values are determined?

-We determine new values, current values, market values and liquidation values for machinery, plant and operating equipment.
+We determine new values, current values, market values, fair market value, net asset value and liquidation values for machinery, plant and operating equipment.
 Which values you need depends on the objective and will be clarified with you in advance.

 Incidentally, there are a large number of different value terms, the delimitation and definition of which is often inconsistent.
 We have compiled the most important terms in a clear glossary (in German).